Nutritionists and Dietitians

 If you want to talk to someone about fees, please call 03 9810 3000.
 We are here to help find the best solution for you.

-Meet our team of dietitians
+Meet our team of dietitians and nutritionists

-The team of dietitians at Access Health & Community can help you unravel the mysteries of what to eat and how to enjoy it.
+The team of nutritionist and dietitians at Access Health & Community can help you unravel the mysteries of what to eat and how to enjoy it.
 Whether you have a health condition to manage, specific nutrition questions, want to feel healthier, or want to have a more positive relationship with food – we are not far away.
 We see people of all ages and can accept GP referrals, NDIS referrals and self-referrals.
 We are not the food police and focus on long term sustainable changes to make for a happy and healthy you!

 Left to right: Karen, Simone, Cathie, Kathleen (not present)